Voter Guide

 In a ranked choice election with one winner, the winner has to earn a majority of votes.

-• If no candidate earns a majority of the 1st-choice votes, the candidate with the fewest votes is eliminated and their supporters' votes transfer to their next choice.
+• If no candidate earns a majority of the first-choice votes, the candidate with the fewest votes is eliminated and their supporters' votes transfer to their next choice.
 The elimination continues round by round until one of the candidates earns majority support.
 In the June 2024 Democratic primary for Arlington County Board, the winner defeated four other candidates with 54% of the final round votes.
 The results from that election are pictured here.

 When will results be released?